Ultra High-Redshift or Closer-by, Dust-Obscured Galaxies? Deciphering the Nature of Faint, Previously Missed F200W-Dropouts in CEERS: Discussion

 Our \texttt{Bagpipes} stacked photometry fits highlight that the stacking procedure was not able to completely remove the P(z) bimodality of our UHR candidates, which is expected due to the narrow wavelength range of the available data.
 However, we now find that even delayed and delayed exponential SFHs admit a non-negligible solution volume at $z > 8$ (as visible by looking at the gray P(z) in Figure~\ref{fig:stacksed}), marking an important difference with respect to single-object fits.
 A strong improvement is also visible by looking at the median P(z) yielded by our \texttt{EAZY} fits, which now shows a completely negligible solution volume at $z < 10$, with $\int_{z>15} \mathrm{d}z\, P(z) \sim 0.99$ for all the templates used in the analysis.
+Our \texttt{CIGALE} fits yield consistent best-fit physical properties with respect to the other codes.
 These results further corroborate the intriguing nature of our UHR candidates and their potential as promising targets for future spectroscopic studies.
 To infer the physical properties of our stacked object, we split its \texttt{Bagpipes} P(z)s in two as we did with our single sources.
 Finally, the physical parameters inferred in this way (listed in Table~\ref{tab:bestfitstacked_properties}) are consistent with the $z \leq$ 8 and $z > 8$ solutions of our single UHR candidates.
 As we did with single objects, we assessed the stack's best-fit stellar mass compatibility with $\Lambda$CDM in terms of baryons-to-star conversion efficiency in Section~\ref{sec:lcdmconsistency}.
-We find that the stacked UHR galaxy sample is consistent with the main sequence of star-forming galaxies in both the $z\leq$8 and $z > 8$ solutions (see top and middle panels of Figure~\ref{fig:mainsequence}).
+We find that the stacked UHR galaxy sample is consistent with the main sequence of star-forming galaxies in the $z\leq$8 solution (see top panel of Figure~\ref{fig:mainsequence}).